DeepBrain-AI/docs/docs/aihuman/android-sdk/getting-started/first-aihuman.md

 <br/>

 ###  7. Let's make AIPlayer's callback as a member of Activity and set it in AIPlayer's init method to monitor the state of AIPlayer and set it in AIPlayer's init method to monitor the state of AIPlayer
-Notice below that it sends a sentence("Nice to meet you") to AI when resource loading(AIEvent.RES_LOAD_COMPLETED) is completed.
+Notice below that it sends a sentence("Nice to meet you") to AI when resource-loading(AIEvent.RES_LOAD_COMPLETED) is completed.

 ```java
 public class AILiveQuickStart extends AppCompatActivity {